Caterpillar (CAT) Gets a Hold Rating from Oppenheimer

-In a report released today, Noah Kaye from Oppenheimer assigned a Hold rating to Caterpillar (CAT).
-The company’s shares closed last Thursday at $184.34, close to its 52-week high of $200.17.
+In a report issued on January 25, Noah Kaye from Oppenheimer maintained a Hold rating on Caterpillar (CAT).
+The company’s shares closed last Thursday at $191.65, close to its 52-week high of $200.17.

-Currently, the analyst consensus on Caterpillar is a Moderate Buy with an average price target of $201.90, which is a 10.8% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Caterpillar with a $206.23 average price target, which is a 7.4% upside from current levels.
 In a report issued on January 20, Citigroup also downgraded the stock to Hold with a $205.00 price target.

 See today’s analyst top recommended stocks >>